debops/debops/CONTRIBUTING.md

 #### Make sure your repo is always updated

-You will always want to perform these 3 steps before making any changes:
+You will always want to perform these steps before making any changes:

+1. `git checkout master`
-1. `git fetch upstream`
+2. `git fetch upstream`
-2. `git rebase upstream/master`
+3. `git rebase upstream/master`
-3. `git push origin master`
+4. `git push origin master`

 #### Make your contribution